bhagerty/spacy-course/chapters/en/chapter1.md

 <exercise id="3" title="Documents, spans and tokens">

-When you call `nlp` on a string, spaCy first tokenizes the text and creates a document object.
-In this exercise, you'll learn more about the `Doc`, as well as its views `Token` and `Span`.
+When you call `nlp` on a string, spaCy first tokenizes the text and creates a document object or `Doc`.
+In this exercise, you'll learn more about the `Doc` object, as well as its views `Token` and `Span`.

 ### Step 1

 - Use `spacy.blank` to create the English `nlp` object.
-- Process the text and instantiate a `Doc` object in the variable `doc`.
+- Use `nlp` to process the text and instantiate a `Doc` object in the variable `doc`.
 - Select the first token of the `Doc` and print its `text`.

 <codeblock id="01_03_01">